-• The alleged misconduct, even if proved, would not constitute Title IX Sexual Misconduct as defined in the Sexual Misconduct Policy;

-- The alleged misconduct did not occur in the University's education program or activity; - The alleged misconduct did not occur against a person in the United States; or, - The Complainant is not participating in or attempting to participate in an education program or activity at the school at the time the Formal Complaint was filed.
+- The alleged misconduct, even if proved, would not constitute Title IX Sexual Misconduct as defined in the Sexual Misconduct Policy; - The alleged misconduct did not occur in the University's education program or activity; - o The alleged misconduct did not occur against a person in the United States; or, - The Complainant is not participating in or attempting to participate in an education program or activity at the school at the time the Formal Complaint was filed.

-Formal Complaints, or parts thereof, that are dismissed for any of the reasons listed above may also be referred by the Title IX Coordinator to the Procedures available for resolution of Non-Title IX Sexual Misconduct through the Procedures for the Resolution of Non-Title IX Sexual Misconduct Complaints Against Students, Procedures for the Resolution of Non-Title IX Sexual Misconduct Complaints Against Faculty, Staff, Affiliates, and Non-Affiliates, or other applicable University processes.
+Formal Complaints, or parts thereof, that are dismissed for any of the reasons listed above may also be referred by the Title IX Coordinator to the Procedures available for resolution of Non-Title IX Sexual Misconduct through the Complaint Procedures for the Resolution of Complaints of Non-Title IX Sexual Misconduct Against Students, Complaint Procedures for the Resolution of Complaints of Non-Title IX Sexual Misconduct Against Faculty, Staff, Affiliates, or Non-Affiliates, or other applicable University processes.